ralpje/PowerShell-Lab-Module/README.md

 * **MemoryStartupBytes:** (String, default value: 2048MB) Specifies the amount of internal memory of the new VM.
 * **VMIP:** (Mandatory, String) Specifies the IP Address of the new VM.
 * **GWIP:** (String, default value 172.16.10.1) Specifies the default gateway IP address of the new VM.
 Default value matches the default value of the IP address of the New-NATSwitch resource.
 * **Diskpath:** (Mandatory, String) Specifies the path where the differencing vhdx-file for the new Lab VM should be created.
-Points to a new .vhdx-file.
+Points to a directory path.
 * **ParentDisk:** (Mandatory, String) Specifies the path where the 'Main' OS Disk, source for the differencing disk, can be found.
 Points to an existing .vhdx-file.
 * **VMSwitch:** (Mandatory, String) Specifies the name of the Virtual Switch where the new VM will be connected with.
 * **DNSIP:** (String, default value = 8.8.8.8) Specifies the IP address of the DNS server the VM will be configured with.